NFLSTY/BookManagement/README.md

 # Book Management
-A book management program using C++
-This program aimed to implement one of the data structure operation called "Linked List"
+A book management program using C++ that aimed to implement one of the data structure operation called "Linked List"